PTA

 Copper Canyon Daisy, also called Perennial Marigold, is a Texas Smartscape recommended plant.
 With bright yellow blooms in late fall up until frost, and marigold-scented leaves, it's a native of the Sonoran Desert of Northern Mexico and Arizona.

-Art and science teachers: want an easy way to engage students with the garden?
+Science teachers: want an easy way to engage students with STEM subjects?
 Many of these plants can be easily propagated with stem cuttings (Copper Canyon Daisy), root division (Gregg's Mistflower), or collecting seeds (Purple Coneflower).
 Show students how plants grow, and expand your butterfly garden with more free perennial native plants.

 School counselors can recommend nature therapy activities in the garden, for students struggling academically or with their mental health.
 For art classes, bring students to the garden to draw, paint, and photograph these plants and the butterflies they attract.
 Read our blog article to learn about all the DFW wildlife that your garden can attract.
 Learn how school gardens boost academic performance and can help grow PTA membership.